Male thrush: here's what you need to know

 How to treat male thrush

-So, how do you treat male thrush, and how long does male thrush take to clear up?
-Here’s the good news: Male thrush infections are often quite mild and can go away by themselves.
+So, how do you treat male yeast infection, and how long does male thrush take to clear up?
+Here’s the good news: Male thrush infections are often quite mild and may clear up in as few as three days.
 But sometimes the symptoms are pretty unbearable – and that’s when male thrush treatment is there to help.
-With good treatment, male thrush usually goes away in around 14 days or less.
+With good antifungal cream for men, thrush usually goes away in around 10 to 14 days.

-Most thrush medications are often marketed towards women (or seen as female products), but they’re also designed to help treat the symptoms of male thrush.
+Most common yeast infection medications are often marketed towards women (or seen as female products), but they’re also designed to help treat the symptoms of male thrush.
 Just avoid any ‘internal’ products, as they’re usually designed for the vagina.

 Want to know more about male thrush?
 Watch our expert pharmacist, Giulia, explain below: